iliakan/javascript-book/en/01-basics/02-first-steps/06-operators-and-constructs/03-loops-and-switch.md

 Loop constructs allow to repeat a block of code multiple times, while the given  condition is true.

-Javascript has three types of loops.
+JavaScript has three types of loops.

 =Cut